 - Chickpeas for added protein and some nice chew.
 You can even go a step further and roast your chickpeas for an added crunch if that's your thing.

 - Goes insanely well paired up with my last blog post - the oil free golden turmeric salad dressing I've been hooked on lately.
+However if you're more of a cilantro fan - you have to try it with this oil free creamy cilantro garlic sauce - so good!
+But if all else fails, just add some lime juice on top.

 How to make quinoa tabbouleh summer salad: